sinusgamma/DRL-Continous-Control/Report.md

 ### The Algorithm

 I have implemented the DDPG (Deep Deterministic Policy Gradient) algorithm for solving the environment.
-[DDPG algorith description](https://arxiv.org/abs/1509.02971)
+[DDPG algorithm description.](https://arxiv.org/abs/1509.02971)

 ### The Parameters